potassco/clorm/README.rst

 Clorm is a Python library that provides an Object Relational Mapping (ORM) interface to the Clingo Answer Set Programming (ASP) solver.
 The goal of this library is to make it easier to integrate Clingo within a Python application.
-It is designed to supplement and not replace the existing Clingo API.
+It is implemented on top of the official Clingo API so is designed to supplement and not replace the Clingo API.

 When integrating an ASP program into an application you typically want to model the domain as a statically written ASP program, but then to generate problem